diptiaswath/usedCarPricesPrediction/README.md

 ## Objective

 This repository offers an in-depth analysis of a reduced-size Kaggle dataset containing information on 426,000 used cars.
-Its objective is to identify the factors influencing used car pricing through exploratory data analysis and machine learning models, following the CRISP-DM framework.
+Its objective is to identify the factors influencing used car pricing through exploratory data analysis and machine learning models, following the CRISP-DM framework https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining.
 Accurate predictions of used car prices aim to benefit stakeholders, including car dealerships, individual sellers and buyers, and financial institutions.

 ## Executive Summary